AutoITWeb/autoit-dealer-tools/README.md

 A page for the general car specific requests.
 Head over to the settings page of the plugin:

-Fill out the api-key that has been provided by Biltorvet A/S.
+Fill out the api-key that has been provided by AutoIT A/S.
-Choose you primary color.
-This will be used on multiple places when the shortcodes are being printed ud.
-Configure the rest of the settings.
+Choose you primary color (This will be used on multiple places) Configure the rest of the settings.

+Head back to the plugin menu and update the plugin to the latest version (If no updates are shown try installing WP_Control and run the plugin update cron event).
+When installed the plugin settings are now shown in the dashboard menu and not as a submenu to settings: